stdm/stdm.github.io/_posts/2018-08-27-Lecture-notes-on-RL-David_Silver.md

 ## Lecture 3: Planning by Dynamic Programming

   * Dynamic programming:
-    * dynamic (it is about a sequence/temporal problem), programming (about optimizing a program/policy)
+    * Dynamic (it is about a sequence/temporal problem), programming (about optimizing a program/policy)
-    * method: solve complex problems by divide&conquer
+    * Method: solve complex problems by divide&conquer
-    * works if subproblems come up again and again, and their solution tells us something about the optimal overall solution (MDPs satisfy both properties, see Bellman equation [decomposition] and value function [cache for recurring solutions])
+    * Works if subproblems come up again and again, and their solution tells us something about the optimal overall solution (MDPs satisfy both properties, see Bellman equation [decomposition] and value function [cache for recurring solutions])
   * Planning:
-    * prediction: not the full RL problem, but when we are given the full reward function + dynamics of system + policy -> output is the corresponding value function
+    * Prediction: not the full RL problem, but when we are given the full reward function + dynamics of system + policy -> output is the corresponding value function
-    * control: no policy given -> output is optimal value function
+    * Control: no policy given -> output is optimal value function
-    * we care about control, so we use prediction as an inner loop to solve control
+    * We care about control, so we use prediction as an inner loop to solve control
   * Policy evaluation: if I am given a policy, how good is it?
-    * each iteration (synchronous update): update every state (we know the dynamics, it is planning!) in the value function using the Bellman expectation equation and the lookahead (just one step, not recursively!)
+    * Each iteration (synchronous update): update every state (we know the dynamics, it is planning!) in the value function using the Bellman expectation equation and the lookahead (just one step, not recursively!)
-    * good example on slide 9/10: the value function helps us finding better policies (e.g., greedy according to the value function), even if it is created using a different policy (e.g., random)
+    * Good example on slide 9/10: the value function helps us finding better policies (e.g., greedy according to the value function), even if it is created using a different policy (e.g., random)
   * Policy iteration: improve a given policy to get the best one
-    * how to improve a policy: 2 steps (a little related to EM)
+    * How to improve a policy: 2 steps (a little related to EM)
-      * evaluate the policy (i.e., compute its value function)
+      * Evaluate the policy (i.e., compute its value function)
-      * act greedily w.r.t. the computed value function
+      * Act greedily w.r.t. the computed value function
       * => will always converge to optimal policy (after usually many iterations)
-    * this works, because acting greedily for one step using the current q is at least as good (or better) than just following the current policy immediately -> see slide 19
+    * This works, because acting greedily for one step using the current q is at least as good (or better) than just following the current policy immediately -> see slide 19
-    * if it is only equally good, the current policy is already optimal
+    * If it is only equally good, the current policy is already optimal
-    * acting greedily doesn't mean to greedily look for instantaneous rewards: we only (greedily) take the best current action and then look at the value function, which sums up all expected future rewards
+    * Acting greedily doesn't mean to greedily look for instantaneous rewards: we only (greedily) take the best current action and then look at the value function, which sums up all expected future rewards
-    * policy evaluation has not to be done until convergence -> a few steps suffice to arrive at an estimate that will improve the policy in the next policy improvement step (if k=1, this is just called "value iteration" or "modified policy iteration")
+    * Policy evaluation has not to be done until convergence -> a few steps suffice to arrive at an estimate that will improve the policy in the next policy improvement step (if k=1, this is just called "value iteration" or "modified policy iteration")
   * Value iteration (i.e., policy iteration with early stopping [just one iteration] on policy evaluation)
-    * this uses the Bellman optimality equation
+    * This uses the Bellman optimality equation
-    * intuition: think you have been told the optimal value of the states next to the goal state, and you are figuring out the other states' values from there on backwards
+    * Intuition: think you have been told the optimal value of the states next to the goal state, and you are figuring out the other states' values from there on backwards
-    * no explicit policy (intermediate value functions might not be achievable by any real policy, only in the end the policy will be optimal)
+    * No explicit policy (intermediate value functions might not be achievable by any real policy, only in the end the policy will be optimal)
     * Summary so far: -> slide 30 (using v instead of q so far is less complex, but only possible because we know the dynamics [it is still planning]; and doing value iteration is a simplification of policy iteration)
   * Extensions to make DP more practical
-    * asynchronous backup: in each iteration, update just one state (saves computation and works as long as all states are still selected for update [in any order])
+    * Asynchronous backup: in each iteration, update just one state (saves computation and works as long as all states are still selected for update [in any order])
-    * prioritised sweeping: in which order to update states? those first that change their value the most (as it has largest influence on result)
+    * Prioritised sweeping: in which order to update states? those first that change their value the most (as it has largest influence on result)
-    * real-time DP: update only those states that a real agent using the current policy visits
+    * Real-time DP: update only those states that a real agent using the current policy visits
-    * biggest problem with DP are the full-width backups (consider all possible next actions and states) -> use sampling instead
+    * Biggest problem with DP are the full-width backups (consider all possible next actions and states) -> use sampling instead

 ## Lecture 4: Model-Free Prediction